rydmike/flex_color_scheme/README.md

       title: 'FlexColorScheme',
       // Use a light scheme with the light FlexColorScheme factory and the toTheme method.
       theme: FlexColorScheme.light(colors: FlexColor.schemes[usedFlexScheme].light).toTheme,
-      // We do the exact same definition for the dark theme, but using
+      // We do thing for the dark theme, but using FlexColorScheme.dark factory and
-      // FlexColorScheme.dark factory and the dark FlexSchemeColor in FlexColor.schemes.
+      // the dark FlexSchemeColor in FlexColor.schemes.
       darkTheme: FlexColorScheme.dark(colors: FlexColor.schemes[usedFlexScheme].dark).toTheme,
       // Use the above dark or light theme, based on active themeMode: light/dark/system
       themeMode: themeMode,